ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/the-hairy-bikers-book-give-away.markdown

 section1-content: "<p>The nation's favourite cooking duo, and beloved food enthusiasts,\
   \ the Hairy Bikers.
 With their unique blend of tasty recipes, cheeky humour and\
   \ irresistible enthusiasm, the Hairy Bikers have become Britain's favourite food\
-  \ heroes.</p>\r\n<p>i and Dave met on the set of a TV drama in 1995 and have been\
+  \ heroes.</p>\n<p>i and Dave met on the set of a TV drama in 1995 and have been\
   \ cooking and riding together ever since.
 They have now written 19 cookbooks, including\
   \ The Hairy Bikers' Mediterranean Adventure, Chicken & Egg, Mums Know Best, Bakeation,\
   \ Meat Feasts and 12 Days of Christmas.
 In 2012, the boys shed more than six stone\
   \ between them on the TV show The Hairy Dieters: How to Love Food and Lose Weight\
   \ and launched a publishing phenomenon.
 They have also published an acclaimed autobiography,\
-  \ Blood, Sweat & Tyres.</p>\r\n<p>We have in our hands their brand new cookbook\
+  \ Blood, Sweat & Tyres.</p>\n<p>We have in our hands their brand new cookbook for\
-  \ for YOU!
-Enter the form below and it could be yours!</p>"
+  \ YOU!
+Enter the form below and it could be yours!</p>\n"
 entry-title: "Win The Hairy Bikers' British Classics book!"
-entry-content: "Enter the draw to win The Hairy Bikers' British Classics: Over 100\
+entry-content: "<p>Enter the draw to win The Hairy Bikers' British Classics: Over\
-  \ recipes celebrating timeless cooking and the nation’s favourite dishes by completing\
+  \ 100 recipes celebrating timeless cooking and the nation’s favourite dishes by\
-  \ the form below before 23:59 on 18th of December 2018."
+  \ completing the form below before 23:59 on 18th of December 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Emma R. who won The Hairy Bikers' British Classics\
   \ book!"